LEQO-Framework/leqo-backend/docs/usage/annotations.rst

 * A `@leqo.uncompute` if-block must declare the uncomputed ancillae as reusable qubits by using the corresponding `@leqo.reusable` annotation

 .. warning::
-    Qubits previously annotated with `@leqo.dirty_input` must not be uncomputed
+    Qubits previously annotated with `@leqo.dirty` must not be uncomputed

 .. note::
     Not all operations are reversible; in such cases, the qubit should not be reused.